mrwel8/mrwel8.github.com/_posts/2015-04-29-manual-deployment-components.md

 | User Interface Settings| Yes           |           | ActivitiesSettings, NameSettings | Not all supported
 | Web-to-Lead            | No

-> † Lead.CampaignMemberStatus, Opportunity.ForecastCategoryName, and Order.Status are not supported. <br/> For Source (Account, Lead, Contact, Oppty, Camp Mem), use Account.AccountSource <br/> For Industry (Account, Lead), use Account.Industry <br/> For Rating (Account, Lead), use Account.Rating <br/> For Salutation (Lead, Contact, Camp Mem), use CampaignMember.Salutation
+> † Lead.CampaignMemberStatus, Opportunity.ForecastCategoryName, and Order.Status are not supported. <br/> For Lead.LeadSource & Contact.LeadSource & Opportunity.LeadSource & CampaignMember.LeadSource ⇒ Account.AccountSource <br/> For Lead.Industry ⇒ Account.Industry <br/> For Lead.Rating ⇒ Account.Rating <br/> For Lead.Salutation & Contact.Salutation ⇒ CampaignMember.Salutation

 ### Other Items to Verify
 * Visual Workflow & Process Builder flows need to be activated